rna-seq/grape.buildout/README.txt

 your MySQL host::

   [client]
-  host=pou
+  host=localhost
-  user=guest
+  user=rnaguest
-  password=guest
+  password=rnaguest

-Ask your database administrator for a login of the guest user and read/write access to the following two databases on this host::
+Ask your database administrator for a login of the rnaguest user and read/write access to the following two databases on this host::

   - Test_RNAseqPipeline